spacewalk01/tensorrt-yolov6/README.md

 - Step1: Download a pretrained onnx model from the YOLOv6 [release](https://github.com/meituan/YOLOv6/releases/tag/0.1.0)

+- Step2: Open the solution with Visual Studio and select `x64` and `Release` for the configuration

 - Step2: Go to where function `initializeSampleParams()` is defined and modify parameters

 ```cpp